 Blockchain’s potential in healthcare is extensive and largely underexplored.
 Yet there’s an even bigger opportunity: aged care.

 The aged care industry is one in desperate need of transparency into the safety and wellbeing of its residents.
-It is increasingly concerning how the the elderly are vulnerable to abuse and mistreatment, and blockchain can at the very least provide a platform for transparency and assurance.
+There has been an increase in concern over the treatment and safety of the elderly in homes, and blockchain can at the very least provide a platform for transparency and assurance.

 The ultimate use case